joinpursuit/9.4_refresh/nina.md

-I think we missed the rocket launch
+I think we missed the rocket launch!